Connie Constance

 In November 2022, she released her sophomore album, ‘Miss Power’, on Play It Again Sam records.
-The album was produced by Karma Kid and sees Constance embrace the indie music that has defined her as a musician and songwriter, building further on her sound defined by her releases since 2020.
+The album was produced by Karma Kid and sees Constance embrace a more indie, guitar based sound.
 Constance has described the album as ‘uptempo indie bangers’, as well as having more vulnerable moments, described by her as ‘folky indie soul’.
 ‘Miss Power’ was the lead single from the album. ‘’Til The World’s Awake’ and ‘Mood Hoover’ were the following 2 tracks released from the album.
 The last song to be released prior to the album, ‘Hurt You’, was written about Constance’s experience about being signed to a major label, and realising the people she was working with didn’t have her best interests at heart.
 Constance has spoken about being encouraged to make RnB music rather than the guitar-driven, indie music she gravitated towards.
-She has also said that it is her aim to ‘make it the norm for Black and mixed-race people to make alternative music - it shouldn’t even be a thing’.
+She has also said that it is her aim to ‘make it the norm for Black and mixed-race people to make alternative music – it shouldn’t even be a thing’.

+The album was positively reviewed by the NME, Gal Dem, Far Out, Line of Best Fit, Clash, and DIY.

 Constance also featured on the Swedish House Mafia song ‘Heaven Takes You Home’, from their 2022 album ‘Paradise Again’, and performed with them at their show at the O2 Arena in London in October 2022.
+In March 2023, she released a version of the track 'Kamikaze' featuring Sleaford Mods frontman Jason Williamson.
+In 2023 she recorded a vocal for the track "Marilyn", by the British rapper Casisdead, for his debut album, Famous Last Words.